32bitsret/YouthGovernance2023/README.md

 ## 2023 - 2027
 Convert the digital libraries into an ICT Hub, with internet capability while preserving the original form – The legacy library and the digital library.

+### Implementation Guidelines
+Permanent structures owned by communities are strongly advised, the structures must paint the pan African dream.
+Deliberately designed with African Art, Africa aesthetics which is intended to build the long lost patriotism in our people.

+This space will be in charge of documenting the history of that community, language preservation through visual arts, drama, African poetry, Music.
+Serve as an entry point for tourist into the community.
+Also document individual, government and private sector effort at building their community.

 ## Sustainability Plan

 - A steering committee will be created to oversee the management of the library